Associate Dean of International Student Admission

 I earned my bachelor's degree in Cultural Anthropology from the University of Michigan sometime in the last millennium.
 After that I earned my teaching certificate in TESOL (Teaching English to Speakers of Other Languages) at UM and promptly left to teach English in Japan for a year.
 I have a deep respect and love for all things Japanese.

-I began my career in international education here at DU 25 years ago and have never looked back.
+I began my career in international education here at DU over 30 years ago and have never looked back.
 I meet fascinating people every day, I get to travel to interesting places, I work with a wonderful admission staff, and nothing ever stays the same.
 Global education systems are always in flux, student mobility trends change constantly (sometimes on a dime), and adjustments in immigration law also keep my staff and me on our toes.
 It seems that no two years are the same around here.
 Plus, I get to spread the word about DU to anyone willing to listen.
 That's an easy job!